 This Part seeks to reconcile the gross turnover in terms of audited financial statements with the turnover declared in the annual return.
-Importantly, in the table in Part II, all the streams of the income needs to be duly reconciled (reflected appropriately) in each of the SI.
+Importantly when one travels down to the table this Part II, it would be interesting to note that all the streams of the income needs to be duly reconciled (reflected appropriately) in each of the SI.
 Nos.
-An Auditor is required to exercise caution while carrying out this reconciliation exercise.
+An Auditor is required to exercise abundant caution while carrying out this reconciliation exercise.
 This is because he may have to consider the schedules, groupings, notes, disclosures, qualifications etc., of the Auditor who certifies/attests the audited financial statements.
-In cases where the financial statements are audited by another person, the GST Auditor may have to fall back upon the working notes made available to him.
+Importantly in cases where the financial statements are audited by another person, the GST Auditor may have to fall back upon the working notes that may be made available to him.